cthulhuology/cfls/README.md

 Getting Started
 ---------------

-	cfcp cf://container/
+	cfls cf://container/

 Returns a listing for a container's contents

-To configure you can create a ~/.cfcprc config javascript:
+To configure you can create a ~/.cfrc config javascript:

 	module.exports = {
 		cf: {